trufflesuite/trufflesuite.com/src/blog/the-infura-sdk-nft-truffle-box-all-you-need-to-know/index.md

 2. Load contract: there's also an option to load a different contract to the UI incase you have multiple contracts deployed.
 Click the **Load contract** link, This will prompt you to select a template to use.
 Once selected, input the contract address you want to load before clicking the load button.

 3. Interact with you NFT contract: once you've deployed or loaded your NFT contract, you can navigate to the **Contract** link and interact with your deployed contract by minting an NFT.
 You will need to provide the metadata URI for the NFT you want to mint.
-You can also set royalty by populating the royalty input field and clicking the "Set Royalties" button.
+You can also set royalty by populating the royalty input field and clicking the **Set Royalties** button.

-4. View your NFTs: by clicking the "Album" link, you should be able to see all your minted NFTs on display on the UI.
+4. View your NFTs: by clicking the **Album** link, you should be able to see all your minted NFTs on display on the UI.

 ## Conclusion